May 25, 2006

 The Steamboat Smokehouse is open for lunch and dinner daily from 11 a.m. to 10 p.m.
 The restaurant also offers takeout and delivery and is one of Steamboat Springs’ most popular caterers.

 An abundant feast with several extended families gathered around a big table can be one of the most memorable parts of a ski vacation.
 However, busy ski town restaurants can’t always accommodate a table for 16.

-Fritz Aurin of the Steamboat Smokehouse has it all figured out.
-Aurin recently doubled the size of his downtown Steamboat Springs barbecue restaurant, dedicating the new addition to a buffet for parties of eight or more.
-And it offers the same slow-cooked, hickory smoked meats the restaurant is known for.
+Fritz Aurin of the Steamboat Smokehouse listened to his customers last winter, and by popular demand, family-style dining is back.
+Aurin has dedicated half of his restaurant, in its own separate room, to family-style dining for parties of eight or more.
+The family plan offers the same slow-cooked, hickory-smoked meats the restaurant is known for.

 You can travel all the way to Fort Worth for barbecue if you want to, but it won’t be any more satisfying than the meal you’ll be served at the Steamboat Smokehouse.
 And the snow conditions in Fort Worth are marginal at best.

 Aurin’s original dining room was an instant hit, serving the best ribs and side dishes in Ski Town USA.
 The Smokehouse has a casual atmosphere that can’t be replicated, thanks to its 107-year-old building.
 It has a rustic sandstone interior made of stones that were quarried just above historic Howelsen Hill.

 While waiting for their meals and admiring the surroundings, guests are encouraged to dig into an unlimited galvanized steel bucket of peanuts in the shell.